Crul/apzGen/README.md

 ```

 ## detailed process
-- apzGen is everything about features
+- apzGen is everything about features (and aspects)
 - features are organized in engines
-- featureFactories create features
+- features are created by featureFactories
-- features create apzFile specifications
+- features create apzFiles
+- features can add aspects to pipeline
+- aspects intercept (modify) apzFiles
-- apzFiles are rendered by fileRenderers and written in files
+- apzFiles are built (by DOMBuilder, escodegen) and written in files

 each implemented feature provides a specific functionality:
 - angularjs\app: app features are special features; angularjs feature generates:
 	- app.js file with the angularjs bootstrapping
-	- index.html file with the file includes and html code for angularjs
+	- index.html file with the html includes and html code for angularjs
-- seedFeature copies a file or a folder to output path
+- seedFeature copies a file or a folder to output path, aspects are applied to seed files
 - menuFeature reads menu options from other features and generates:
 	- menu angularjs controller
 	- menu angularjs view
-- iudFeature: reads fields definition from model info and generates:
+- iudFeature: reads field definitions from model info and generates:
 	- list angularjs controller
 	- list angularjs view
 	- iud (crud) angularjs controller